secwexen/aapp-mart/demo/README.md

 All demos are **safe, non-destructive simulations** intended for showcasing attack-path prediction, adversarial modeling, and risk analysis concepts.

-> [!NOTE]
-> DEMO: This IP/hostname is an example target.
-You will write the actual target IP/hostname yourself in the main project.

 ## How to Run

 From the project root directory, execute the following commands